LP5: Production

 Several technical facts about the album's production are known from an AMA conducted in 2013 on the electronic music site "We Are The Music Makers": synths used on the album include the Nord Lead 1, Yamaha DX100, and Ensoniq ASR-10; the first half of "Vose In" was made using the Nord Lead's drum maps and its ending was programmed in SoundEdit 16; finally, the complex rhythms of "Under BOAC" were programmed in Logic Pro rather than in Max.

 Critical reception

+LP5 received mostly positive reviews from professional critics.
+Greg Prato of AllMusic gave the album 4.5 out of 5 stars and called it "uncompromisingly cutting-edge," saying that it "should be admired, since it's not comparable to anything past or present."
+Noting the rapid pace of music technological development, Ryan Schreiber of Pitchfork said that this was the correct "time for Autechre to update their sound.
+And they've done it well."